Etruscan art: Vase painting

-Etruscan vase painting was produced from the 7th through the 4th centuries BC, and is a major element in Etruscan art.
+Etruscan vase paintings were produced from the 7th through the 4th centuries BC, and is a major element in Etruscan art.
 It was strongly influenced by Greek vase painting, followed the main trends in style, especially those of Athens, over the period, but lagging behind by some decades.
 The Etruscans used the same techniques, and largely the same shapes.
 Both the black-figure vase painting and the later red-figure vase painting techniques were used.
 The subjects were also very often drawn from Greek mythology in later periods.

 Besides being producers in their own right, the Etruscans were the main export market for Greek pottery outside Greece, and some Greek painters probably moved to Etruria, where richly decorated vases were a standard element of grave inventories.
 It has been suggested that many or most elaborately painted vases were specifically bought to be used in burials, as a substitute, cheaper and less likely to attract robbers, for the vessels in silver and bronze that the elite would have used in life.